E-commerce in Germany: a short guide for online sellers

 E-commerce in Germany: what sellers should know

-German e-commerce growth has accelerated in the past few years, partly aided by the pandemic, but also due to widespread smartphone penetration amongst the public.
+German e-commerce growth has accelerated in the past few years, partly aided by the pandemic, but also due to widespread smartphone penetration among the public.
 Germany ranks second in terms of e-commerce popularity, just behind the UK.

-Sellers do need to be careful however, as some reports claim that as high as 50% of e-commerce orders get returned by German customers, so it’s important to ensure that you have a robust returns system in place.
+Sellers do need to be careful however, as some reports claim that 11% of e-commerce orders get returned by German customers, with each return costing online retailers €5 to €10.
+It’s important to ensure that you have a robust returns system in place.

 Best sites for e-commerce in Germany